Loaded Oatmeal Chocolate Chip Cookies

 - Preheat the oven to 350°F. Line 2 cookie sheets with parchment paper, set aside.

-- In the bowl of a stand mixer, cream the softened butter, brown sugar, granulated sugar and vanilla.
+- In the large bowl use an electric mixer to cream together butter, brown sugar, granulated sugar and vanilla.
 Add the eggs one at a time beating well after each addition.

 - For jumbo cookies, use a 4 oz ice cream scoop to divide the cookie dough.
 Leave 2-3 inches between each to allow for spreading.
 Using floured fingers flatten the centers.